Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Promote the use of bear-proof garbage containers by county residents.

 - The biggest challenge is keeping members/volunteers interested and participating – not only the county residents but also the councillors and employees from Mountain View County.
 The 30+ active members have dwindled to 8.
 It is a constant struggle to figure out ways to attract new members.

 - The second challenge involves acquiring sufficient funds, donations and grants to continue operating.

 Future BearSmart activities

-- Work with Environment and Parks to produce a human-bear conflict management plan for Mountain View County.
+- Work with the Alberta government to produce a human-bear conflict management plan for Mountain View County.

 - Work with Mountain View County to investigate and develop livestock carcass composting systems.

 - Work with Mountain View County to modify their land use regulations to include BearSmart guidelines in subdivisions and developments.